limshoonkit/WFGY/ProblemMap/Twin_Atlas/Bridge/README.md

 That is where Bridge becomes critical.

-It helps decide whether the next move should be:
+It helps determine whether the next move should be:

 - stronger resolution
 - downgraded output
 - unresolved retention
-- evidence request
+- targeted evidence request
 - rerouting
 - repair downgrading